-DEDUCTIBLE COVERAGE – To provide additional assurances to you, PAT provides the following deductible coverage pursuant to the following limitations: If there is damage to your vehicle, but the Carrier and its insurance company fail to pay the claim (outside of the Carrier’s or insurance policy’s standard exclusions) on damage that was clearly caused by the Carrier, requiring you to either pay for repairs or file a claim with your own insurance company or our contingency cargo policy, PAT will provide the Shipper up to $1,000.00 in order to cover your out-of-pocket expenses or the deductible.
+DEDUCTIBLE COVERAGE – To assure our Shippers, PAT provides them with a unique deductible coverage pursuant to the following limitations: If there is damage to your vehicle, but the Carrier and its insurance company fail to pay the claim (outside of the Carrier’s own insurance policy’s standard exclusions) on damage that was clearly caused by the Carrier, requiring you to either pay for repairs or file a claim with your own insurance company, PAT will provide the Shipper up to $1,000.00 in order to cover your out-of-pocket expenses or the deductible.

-For example, if you file a claim under your insurance policy and your deductible is $500.00, upon acceptance by PAT, you’ll receive $500.00.
+For example, if you purchase $1,000.00 in deductible coverage and file a claim under your insurance policy and your deductible is $500.00, upon acceptance by PAT, you’ll receive $500.00.
 If your lowest repair estimate is $250.00, upon acceptance by PAT, you’ll receive $250.00.
 The amount you receive is contingent on the amount of coverage you purchase prior to shipping your vehicle(s).

 You understand and agree that PAT, by offering this ‘Deductible Coverage’, does not accept any liability for damages occurring before, during or after transport.
-Further, to request this coverage from PAT, you must first file a claim with Carrier and Carrier’s insurance company and be denied.
-Also, you need to provide documentation that the Carrier claim was denied as well as either three individual repair estimates or proof that you filed a claim with your own insurance carrier.
+Further, to request this coverage from PAT, you must first attempt to file a claim with Carrier and Carrier’s insurance company and be denied.
+Also, you need to provide documentation that the Carrier claim was sent and ignored or denied as well as either three individual repair estimates or proof that you filed a claim with your own insurance carrier.

 This coverage is only available upon request and receipt of an additional fee; minimum fee is $25.00 for the base $100.00 coverage.
 Coverage is available up to $1,000.00 upon request.
 Coverages will be charged to the Shipper as follows: